Activated Partial Thromboplastin Clotting Time

 Normally, when one of your blood vessels is damaged, proteins in your blood called clotting factors come together in a certain order to form blood clots and quickly stop bleeding.
 The aPTT test can be used to look at how well those clotting factors are working.
 It's often used with other tests that monitor clotting factors.

 Blood clots form in a specific series of steps called a pathway.
 This test mainly looks at how both the intrinsic clotting pathway and the common final pathway are working.
 The clotting factors involved are prekallikrein; high-molecular-weight kininogen; fibrinogen; and factors XII, XI, IX, VIII, II, V, and X.

 Why do I need this test?

-You may need this test if your doctor suspects that you have a problem with one or more clotting factors.
+You may need this test if your healthcare provider suspects that you have a problem with one or more clotting factors.
 If you have a bleeding disorder such as von Willebrand disease or another disease that prevents your blood from clotting, this test can help find out where the problem is.

 This test is also used to monitor people who are getting heparin therapy.
 Heparin is a blood thinner used to prevent dangerous blood clots.